The Orchard

 On these days, children should come to school wearing their PE kit.

-Please ensure reading books and reading records are brought into school everyday as we will be reading with the children regularly.
-The books will be changed on a Wednesday.
+Please ensure reading books and reading records are brought into school everyday as we will be reading and changing books with the children regularly.
 Try to read with your child as often as you can.

 Current learning: